 For this reason, our sister site The Points Guy values Ultimate Rewards points at 2 cents apiece.
 Sometimes you can get even more value if you find a sweet spot in an airline or hotel award chart.
 If you earn the base 1.5 Ultimate Rewards points per dollar on your Freedom Unlimited card and you pair it with a transferable points card and get 2 cents per point, you’ve achieved an effective 3 percent return on that spending—double the standard cash back value.

 The Freedom Unlimited also has generous purchase protection, extended warranty coverage and trip cancellation/interruption insurance.
 It’s a really versatile card that’s one of the most valuable no-annual-fee options on the market.
-Finally, it comes with a $200 welcome bonus (after spending $500 in the first three months), and new cardholders also get 5 percent back on grocery purchases (excluding Target and Walmart) on up to $12,000 spent in their first year.
+Finally, it comes with a great welcome bonus: Earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back!

 Bank of America